-Open Common Area Hours and Rules
+Open Common Area Rules:

-- 1. All common areas all floors will be open for both males and females during the times listed: - i.
-Friday: 7 p.m.
-Midnight - ii.
-Saturday: 7 p.m.
-Midnight - iii.
-Sunday: 7 p.m.
-10 p.m. - 2.
-Open Common Area Rules - i.
-All overhead lights must stay on during open common area hours. - ii.
-Door must remain open. - iii.
-When sitting on furniture, residents must keep their feet on the ground at all times. - iv.
-Residents must keep an open, inviting, and respectful environment. - v.
-Residents of the opposite sex should, under no circumstances, enter the quad or bathroom areas.
+- All overhead lights must stay on during open common area hours. - Door must remain open. - When sitting on furniture, residents must keep their feet on the ground at all times. - Residents must keep an open, inviting, and respectful environment. - Residents of the opposite sex should, under no circumstances, enter the quad or bathroom areas.

-NOTE: Any hour or rule violation is a serious offense, and could result in disciplinary action and the forfeiting of open common-area privileges.
+NOTE: Any hour or rule violation is a serious offense and could result in disciplinary action and the forfeiting of open common-area privileges.